AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/merkle-trees.md

 All nodes of the tree (including the leaves) can be indexed.
 The method of indexing might depend on the algorithm being applied to the tree.

-### Relationships

-The terms "parent", "child", "sibling", "ancestor", "descendant", are the well-known definitions.

 ### Path

 The path from (or "of") a particular node is a vector of that node's ancestors.
 That is, the node's parent, then its parent's parent, and so on, all the way up to and including the root.